Woodland Dog Bite Lawyer

 Some insurance companies may also limit the number of dog bite claims and/or the amount they pay for dog bite injuries.
 However, if the dog owner does not have a renter’s or homeowner’s insurance policy, the victim can sue the owner directly for his or her injuries.Woodland Dog Bite Injury Lawyers

 I’m Ed Smith, a Dog Bite Injury Lawyer in Woodland.
 Dog bites cause much more than just broken bones and scars.
-The emotional and psychological trauma can last a lifetime.
+Emotional and psychological trauma can last a lifetime.
 If you or someone you love has been bitten by a dog, you may be entitled to compensation from the dog owner.
-Call me today for free and friendly legal advice at (530) 392-9400 or (800) 404-5400.
+Call our injury lawyers today for free and friendly case advice at (530) 392-9400 or (800) 404-5400.

-I’ve been helping many clients in the Woodland area and throughout Northern California with personal injury and wrongful death cases for 36 years.
+We’ve been helping many clients in the Woodland area and throughout Northern California with personal injury and wrongful death cases since 1982.

 Photo by pixabay.com on pexels